igorpopovic91/vasiona/content/about.md

 Later on, I changed jobs and right now I am working for Codeplicity d.o.o. in city of Novi Sad in Republic of Serbia.

-**Good education is a key for success**

-Since the first grade in primary school I found myself intrested in the queen of all sciences - Mathematics.